angreal/angreal/docs/source/how-to/use-doit-integration.rst

 Using Doit Integration
 ======================

 Angreal includes the ability to interact with `doit` for tasks with dependencies.
+It is strongly recommended that you take some time to read the introductory material from `doit <http://pydoit.org/tasks.html#intro>`_.

 To create a simple doit task :